 - What are the author's reasons for arguing that "dictatorship is often preferable to anarchy" (line 35)?
 State some examples cited by the author to support her stand. - "Free countries ... flourish in conditions that they themselves are unable to guarantee" (lines 71-72).
-What do you think are these conditions for democracy to flourish?
+What do you think are these conditions for democracy to flourish? - Is social stability inherently more valuable than individual freedom?
+Why or why not? - Can a dictatorship that ensures stability and order be morally justified over a chaotic but free society?

 - 1. 'Countries experiencing conflict should be left to sort out their own problems.'
 How far do you agree?
 (Cambridge 2016) - 2.
-Do those who challenge the status quo have a place in your society?
-(RI 2020 Term 3 Y6 Common Essay Assignment) - 3.
-Consider the view that individuals, not the state, are in the best position to determine their overall well-being.
-(RI 2020 Term 3 Y6 Common Essay Assignment) - 4.
-'Democracy is not for everyone'.
-Comment (RI 2011 Y6 CT1)
+'We are less free than before.'
+How far do you agree with this view of modern society?
+(RI 2021 Y6 Timed Practice) - 3.
+'Politics is often more concerned with power than with people.'
+Is this a fair statement?
+(RI 2019 Y6 CT2) - 4.
+Consider the notion that reaching a consensus is an ideal way to govern.
+(RI 2019 Y6 CT1)